grommet/grommet/src/js/components/TextInput/README.md

 **placeholder**

-Placeholder text to use when no value is provided.
+Placeholder to use when no value is provided.

 ```
-string
+node
 ```

 **plain**